 - PCSK9 Inhibitors: PCSK9 inhibitors are a new class of cholesterol drugs, typically prescribed only for those with familial hypercholesterolemia.
 They help your body remove LDL more efficiently by blocking the action of the PCSK9 protein.

-Always discuss changes in your medication or supplement regimen with your healthcare provider and don’t change without his or her supervision.
+Always discuss changes in your medication or supplement regimen with your healthcare professional and don’t change without his or her supervision.

-If you need to achieve normal cholesterol levels, there are seven key ways to raise HDL cholesterol and/or lower LDL cholesterol:
+- If you need to achieve normal cholesterol levels, there are seven key ways to raise HDL cholesterol and/or lower LDL cholesterol, including lower carb intake, losing weight, moving more and trying certain supplements.